Wuala

 Wuala /wɑːˈlɑː/ was a secure online file storage, file synchronization, versioning and backup service originally developed and run by Caleido Inc. It is now part of LaCie, which is in turn owned by Seagate Technology.
 The service stores files in data centres that are provided by Wuala in multiple European countries (France, Germany, Switzerland).
 An earlier version also supported distributed storage on other users' machines, however this feature has been dropped.
 On 17 August 2015 Wuala announced that it was discontinuing its service and that all stored data would be deleted on 15 November 2015.
 Wuala recommended a rival cloud storage startup, Tresorit, as an alternative to its remaining customers.

 History

 Most research and development occurred at the Swiss Federal Institute of Technology (ETH) in Zürich.

-14 August 2008

-An "open beta"-java-applet, available from the website, could be run from a web browser.

-19 September 2008

-The Wuala Webstart project was registered on SourceForge.net.

-26 October 2008

-An Alpha release REST API, at a very early stage of development, supported HTTP GET requests for content that was either public, or shared through a keyed hyperlink.
+In August 2008, Wuala launched in public beta mode; and in September of the same year, the Wuala Webstart project was registered on SourceForge.net.
+Later that year, an Alpha release REST API, at a very early stage of development, supported HTTP GET requests for content that was either public, or shared through a keyed hyperlink.